Plant Patent: Protecting New Plant Varieties

 What is the procedure for the registration of plant patents under the PPV&FR Act?

-The new plant variety may first be accepted by the registrar as being registrable, in which case he will direct the publishing of the application and any enclosures, including any photographs and drawings, inviting comments.
-The Registrar will direct registration of the novel plant variety in favor of the applicant after affording the objectors and the applicant a fair opportunity to be heard.
+The new plant variety may first be accepted by the Registrar as being registrable, in which case he will direct the publishing of the application and any enclosures, including any photographs and drawings, inviting comments.
+The Registrar will direct registration of the novel plant variety in favour of the applicant after affording the objectors and the applicant a fair opportunity to be heard.

 The opposition proceedings are a significant component of the registration of new plant variety proceedings.
 Here, all of the concerns regarding the new plant variety’s eligibility, as well as the barriers to registration, including those involving the public interest, are taken into account.
 Get online legal advice for registering your plant patent under the Act.